 Could it be night already?
 Fighting the haze in her brain, she tried to reconstruct her day.

 She had risen at dawn...and left the fort shortly after sunrise...to go for a brief outing...in order to be back by--

 "What is it?"
 He looked genuinely concerned.
-"Are you going to faint again?"
+"You aren't going to faint again, are you?"

 He rose and went to her, arms extended.
-She stepped back, but he matched her step for step, pressing closer.
+She backed away, but he matched her step for step, pressing closer.
 She continued to retreat, until she bumped into the bed and could go no further.